-'I was able to have my views on where I live communicated through my advocate'
+'I was able to have my views on where I live communicated through my advocate'.

-Many organisations are used to combining quantitative and qualitative data in the form of case studies.
-These are useful in many different contexts - for funders, for people considering accessing advocacy support, in annual reports, and when promoting the importance of independent advocacy generally.
+Organiations often utilize a combination of quantitative and qualitative data through case studies, which can be applied in various contexts.
+These case studies are beneficial for funders, individuals considering advocacy support, annual reports, and general promotion of the significance of independent advocacy.